hsivonen/encoding_rs/README.md

 Currently, the MSRV is 1.88 with or without `simd-accel`, which is older than Firefox's MSRV.

+Note that starting with Rust 1.96, there's a [bug](https://github.com/rust-lang/stdarch/issues/2208) that causes extra instructions to be emitted for converting from UTF-16 to UTF-8 or from UTF-16 to Latin1 on x86_64 and x86 with `simd-accel` enabled, so it makes sense to avoid Rust versions from 1.96 until the fix for the bug.

 ## Integration with `std::io`

 Notably, the above feature list doesn't include the capability to wrap